 Monospace Indicates program code, reserved words, library functions, command-line prompts, screen output, file/path names, key strokes (e.g., Enter and Alt-Ctrl-F), and other software constructs.

 Monospaced Bold Indicates commands that must be entered on a command line or in response to an interactive prompt.

-Oblique Of Italics Indicates user-supplied values in commands or syntax definitions.
-Proportional Bold Indicates a graphical user interface window or element. \ (backslash) At the end of a command line, indicates the Linux ® shell line continuation character (lines joined by a backslash are parsed as a single line).
-Do not type anything after the backslash or the continuation feature will not work correctly.
+Oblique or Italics Indicates user-supplied values in commands or syntax definitions.

+Proportional Bold Indicates a graphical user interface window or element.

+\ (backslash) At the end of a command line, indicates the Linux® shell line continuation character the backslash or the continuation feature will not work correctly.
-Feedback

-Please provide feedback by visiting http://pubs.cray.com and clicking the Contact Us button in the upper-right corner, or by sending email to pubs@cray.com.
+(lines joined by a backslash are parsed as a single line).
+Do not type anything after